-Forward: Tap Forward from the Respond button’s drop-down menu to send a copy of your friend’s must-see cute cat photo to your own friends.
+Forward: Choose Forward from the Respond button’s drop-down menu to send a copy of your friend’s must-see cute cat photo to your own friends.

-Delete: A tap of the Delete button moves the message to your Deleted folder.
-To permanently delete a message, tap the Deleted folder, tap the unwanted message, and tap the Delete button.
+Delete: To delete a message, tap the Delete icon.
 The message, having no place left to hide, vanishes.

 You can print a message the same way you print from any other app: Open the message, fetch the Charms bar, tap the Devices icon, tap your printer from the list of devices, and tap the Print button.